 A little bit more complicated than a PIN number, this one requires that students put in the correct letter and number relationship.

-Essentially, this one takes a password and adds that students punch it into a cypher in order to get the real password.
-For instance, using this cypher above, “ridgway” would become “kbwzptr”.
+Essentially, this one takes a password and adds that students punch it into a cipher in order to get the real password.
+For instance, using this cipher above, “ridgway” would become “kbwzptr”.

 Now we’re adding a new element to the escape: cooperation.
-By only giving certain students are series of statements that are true, they are forced to work together to escape.
+By only giving certain students a series of statements that are true, they are forced to work together to escape.

 By using the Highlight Text question type, students can select the exact tools they need to complete the puzzle.